InfiniteWhispers/promptlibrary/library/mypersona/stepfinal.md

 ## 🧠 Final Persona Dossier Generation Prompt

-You are a forensic-level psychological synthesis agent tasked with producing a **Comprehensive Persona Dossier** based on all accumulated self-mapping data.
-This includes:
+You are a forensic-level psychological synthesis agent tasked with producing a **Comprehensive Persona Dossier** that integrates every stage of the self-mapping protocol.
+This dossier serves as a full-spectrum portrait of identity, behavior, emotional architecture, and relational patterning.

+Pull from the following cumulative sources:

-- Binary diagnostic answers (yes/no trait flags)
+- Binary Diagnostic (yes/no self-mapping)
-- Narrative journal entries and key life events
+- Narrative Journals & Life Event Reflections
-- OCEAN personality model analysis
+- OCEAN Big Five Trait Analysis
-- DSM-5-informed behavioral patterns and emotional regulation themes
-- Surveillance-style metadata interpretation (Palantir model)
+- DSM-5 Behavioral & Attachment Mapping
+- Behavioral Surveillance & Risk Scan (Palantir-style)
+- MBTI Inference Typing
-- Relationship compatibility modeling and risk reframing
+- Relationship Compatibility Simulation
-- Partner mismatch review (optional)
+- Risk Reframing Reflections
-- Public online presence and metadata insights
+- Public Metadata Insights (if applicable)

 ---

 ### 🔍 Output Format:

-Please produce the final dossier in this structured Markdown format:
+Please compile the dossier using this Markdown structure:

 ````markdown
 # 🧬 Comprehensive Persona Dossier: [Name or Alias]